Koopman-Assisted Reinforcement Learning: Limitations and Future Work

 \section{Limitations and Future Work}

-While Koopman-assisted reinforcement learning holds great promise, it faces in its current form a number of limitations, which are the subject of future work.
-We first note in subsection~\ref{dictionary_dependence} KARL's crucial dependence on the specification of the dictionary space, and how this aspect of KARL can be extended by considering dictionary spaces paired with sparsification methods.
+While Koopman-assisted reinforcement learning is promising, it faces in its current form a number of limitations, which are subject to future work.
+We first note in subsection~\ref{dictionary_dependence} KARL's crucial dependence on the specification of the dictionary space, and how this aspect of KARL can be extended by considering dictionary spaces paired with regularization methods.
 Another inherent constraint of KARL is the current \textit{offline}, sampling-reliant construction of the Koopman tensor, and thus the action-dependent Koopman operator in the feature space.
 In subsection~\ref{online_learning} we outline how this could potentially be addressed with an \textit{online}, recursive algorithm.
 Next, KARL is currently limited to discrete-time environments/dynamical systems, and its potential extension to continuous-time systems is discussed in subsection~\ref{koopman_generator}.
 Finally, SKVI currently relies on a discretization of the action space for which we briefly discuss the limitations as well as an approach we are developing to allow for the more robust continuous action setting.
+In the following we will delve in detail into these limitations, and their potential for future work.